vacp2p/rfc-index/codex/marketplace.md

 ### Slots
-After a storage request is made, the requester's Codex node will create slots from the blocks that are generated from the `cid`.
+After a storage request is made, the requester's Codex node will create slots using erasure coding.
-Each slot will contain a sub-block of the data being stored.
+Each slot will contain a data block being stored.
-- Storage Nodes MUST provide token collateral
+- Storage Nodes MUST provide token collateral and proof of storage to fill a slot
+- If storage nodes fails to provide proof of storage in a given period, the slot will become empty.
+-

 -----------